Peritonitis in Horses

-Peritonitis is inflammation of the peritoneum, the membrane that lines the abdominal cavity.
+Peritonitis is inflammation of the peritoneum, the membrane that lines the abdominal cavity and covers abdominal organs.
 Peritonitis may be short- or longterm, local or diffuse.
 Most commonly it occurs due to contamination (for example by perforation of the abdominal cavity by a foreign object, the splitting open of an abdominal wound closure, or the rupture of the intestine due to a foreign object or compromised intestinal wall), but it also may be caused by infectious agents such as viruses or bacteria.

 Signs vary depending on the type and cause of peritonitis.
 Abdominal pain (colic) may be generalized and severe.
 The affected horse may guard the abdomen, walk with a stiff gait, or lie down and roll.
 Diarrhea or constipation may be noted, along with fever and loss of appetite.
 Abdominal distention, which may not be easily seen, is usually due to an accumulation of fluids and other material in the abdomen.
 Distention may be accompanied by bleeding, blood poisoning, paralytic obstruction of the intestines, shock, and adhesions.
 Jaundice may be present in generalized gallbladder peritonitis.

 Diagnosis of peritonitis can be difficult due to the nonspecific signs.
 Your veterinarian will likely use a combination of signs, x-rays or ultrasonography, rectal examination, and examination of peritoneal fluid (obtained from the abdomen) to make a diagnosis.